krzemienski/awesome-from-stars/README.md

 * [nychealth/coronavirus-data](https://github.com/nychealth/coronavirus-data): This repository contains data on Coronavirus Disease 2019 (COVID-19) in New York City (NYC), from the NYC Department of Health and Mental Hygiene.
 * [pop-os/cosmic](https://github.com/pop-os/cosmic): Computer Operating System Main Interface Components
 * [evgenyneu/Cosmos](https://github.com/evgenyneu/Cosmos): A star rating control for iOS/tvOS written in Swift
+* [azukaar/Cosmos-Server](https://github.com/azukaar/Cosmos-Server): ☁️ The Most Secure and Easy Selfhosted Home Server.
+Take control of your data and privacy without sacrificing security and stability  (Authentication, anti-DDOS, anti-bot)
 * [mutualmobile/Counter](https://github.com/mutualmobile/Counter): A simple example of the VIPER architecture for iOS apps
 * [Countly/countly-code-generator](https://github.com/Countly/countly-code-generator): Automatically generate code with an easy to use editor to use with SDKs
 * [monder/countly-docker](https://github.com/monder/countly-docker): Countly docker image with external mongodb support